ubient/laravel-pwned-passwords/README.md

 ]);
 ```

-Of course, you can also use a Rule object instead:
+Alternatively, you can also achieve the same using a Rule object:

 ```php
 use Ubient\PwnedPasswords\Rules\Pwned;